UCCS-CS4300-5300/Group5-fall2024/README.md

 **UPDATED**
    - updated quiz_recap view so each specific user's Quiz database is cleared
-   - updated index.html & index view function to check whether the user has an active quiz ("Create Quiz" UI changes to "Continue Quiz" UI)
+   - updated `index.html` & index view function to check whether the user has an active quiz ("Create Quiz" UI changes to "Continue Quiz" UI)
-   - updated quiz_question.html to include an "Exit Quiz" button
+   - updated `quiz_question.html` to include an "Exit Quiz" button

 ### Expanded Language Selection - Naomi Rodriguez

 **ADDED**
-   - Cleaned up index.html.
-Language selection is now it's own section
+   - Cleaned up `index.html.` Language selection is now it's own section
-   - Moved the flag dropdown from index.html into it's own html file to clean up code.
+   - Moved the flag dropdown from `index.html` into it's own html file to clean up code.
 Updated dropdown menu to be scrollable
    - Ten new flags users can select from
    - get_word_of_the_day function using openai rather than using random words API

 **UPDATED**
-   - Added Server Side Includes (SSI) to clear up javascript from index.html
+   - Added Server Side Includes (SSI) to clear up javascript from `index.html`
    - When clicking any of the drop-downs, the flag would disappear.
 Flag is now fixed once selected
-   - word_of_the_day to work with openai logic
+   - word_of_the_day view to work with openai logic

 ---
 # Sprint 4 (12/10/2024)